Requieem/Pong/README.md

 [![Pong-Screenshot][product-screenshot]](https://upload.wikimedia.org/wikipedia/commons/f/f8/Pong.png)

 I obviously do not own the rights for the above image, but let's face the fact that it had to be thrown somewhere on here.
-This project is basically a clone of the original Pong with some.
+This project is basically a clone of the original Pong.
 Its use is mainly focused on showcasing my (if any) abilities in Unity and Csharp Development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>